Sh1Yo/x8/README.md

 FLAGS:
         --append                       Append to the output file instead of overwriting it.
     -B                                 Equal to -x http://localhost:8080
+        --check-binary                 Check the body of responses with binary content types --disable-additional-checks    Private
         --disable-colors
         --disable-custom-parameters    Do not automatically check parameters like admin=true --disable-progress-bar